 - Susan Sher, Senior Advisor to University of Chicago President Robert J. Zimmer and leader of the University’s Barack Obama Presidential Library and Museum initiative.
 She formerly served as chief of staff to First Lady Michelle Obama.

-- Julia Stasch, President of the John D. & Catherine T. MacArthur Foundation and former deputy administrator of the federal General Services Administration.
+- Julia Stasch, immediate past President of the John D. & Catherine T. MacArthur Foundation and former deputy administrator of the federal General Services Administration.

 - Paula Wolff, a trustee of the University of Chicago and its medical center, and former president of Governors State University.